OPPORTUNITIES - SCHOOL DIRECT

 We are offering places on the salaried and non-salaried School Direct training programmes for secondary education.

-If you want your initial teacher training to put theory into practice, to gain confidence with increasing classroom experience and to benefit from the skills of experienced successful practitioners then this one year school centred training programme is worthy of consideration.
+If you want your initial teacher training to put theory into practice, to gain confidence with increasing classroom experience and to benefit from the skills of experienced successful practitioners then this one year school centred training programme is worthy of consideration. (click below for more information about funding).

 School Direct salaried